Felipp3san/felipp3san/README.md

 In addition to my previously detailed skills, I also have hands-on experience with PHP (Laravel, Livewire), JavaScript (Node.js, Alpine.js), and MySQL/MongoDB.
 I maintain a portfolio of small React projects, which I create to explore other areas of development and expand my skill set.
 You can check out my projects here:

-You can check out my React projects here: https://felippesantana.me
+You can check out my side projects here: https://felippesantana.me

 ---
 <!-- GITHUB STATUS -->